term7/RaspberryPi-USB-Privacy-Gadget/README.md

 *AdGuardHome* will be able to log client hostnames (if provided by the client).
 This allows us to see which client is connecting to which domain in the query log.<br>
 Later in this guide, we will configure an *Nginx Reverse Proxy* to serve the *AdGuardHome* web interface.
 Having local hostname resolution ensures that the web interface can be accessed reliably via a local domain name instead of an IP address.

+#### 3. Translate Dnsmasq DHCP-leases into Unbound Zone File:

-This setup does not work out of the box due to two key issues: *NetworkManager* generates a zone file that is incompatible with *Unbound’s* syntax.
+This setup does not work out of the box due to two key issues: *Dnsmasq* generates a zone file that is incompatible with *Unbound’s* syntax.
 To resolve this, we need a script that translates the lease file into a format that *Unbound* can read.<br>
 Furthermore *Dnsmasq* needs to trigger this script whenever a new client connects.
 This ensures automatic updates to *Unbound’s* zone file, keeping hostname resolution accurate.

 Prepare the Script Storage Location:<br>